-I’ve tried two of the most popular free WordPress themes in the beginning, but quickly gave up on them.
+I’ve tried two of the most popular free WordPress themes in the beginning but quickly gave up on them.
 I recommend investing in a premium theme from the start.
 A premium theme costs around 50 – 100 USD and it’s really worth the investment.
-In addition, X-theme, the theme I use and recommend has such an amazing knowledge base and support that it’ll save thousands of dollars on web designer fees along the way.
+Some of the better themes of the moment are Generate Press, Astra, X-theme, and many, many others.

 What are WordPress plugins and why do you need them?

-When I started this blog, I had not the slightest idea of what plugins are and what they do.
+When I started this travel blog, I had not the slightest idea of what plugins are and what they do.
 In human language, plugins are software, little programs, apps if you want to, that add different functions to your website.
-For example, I use a plugin to extract my 10 most popular posts, to see how many visitors I get and what posts they read, or to protect my site from illegal login attempts.
+For example, you can have a plugin to extract your 10 most popular posts, to see how many visitors you get and what posts they read, or to protect your site from illegal login attempts.

 Which plugins to use when starting a website?

 Here are some features you really should consider using from the very beginning.
 All the plugins I mention here are FREE and can be easily installed from your WordPress dashboard.
-I use each of them myself.
-In fact, I use quite a few more, but this is the basics, the plugins you need in t-from the very beginning when starting a new blog.
+When my blog was new and before I had a premium hosting, I used each of them myself.
+This is the basics, the plugins you need from the very beginning when starting a new website.

 - Wordfence Security plugin.
-Protect your website from illegal login attempts.
+This plugin protects your website from illegal login attempts.
 This is a must!
 This plugin also takes care of caching (=making your site faster) and that’s an added bonus.

 - W3 total cache is another highly recommended caching plugin, but if you use Wordfence, it might be unnecessary.